 What is CSS Media Query?

-CSS Media query is a technique used for modifying the behaviour and appearance of a website, based on the user’s device conditions such as display size, orientation, resolution, even type of device used, and other browser settings.
+CSS Media query is a technique for modifying a website’s behavior and appearance based on the user’s device conditions, such as display size, orientation, resolution, the type of device used, and other browser settings.

-There are other ways to access Media Queries such as through HTML, and JavaScript, however, CSS offers the most features and is the most popular place to script Media Queries for a website.
+Other ways to access Media Queries are HTML and JavaScript.
+However, CSS offers the most features and is the most popular place to script Media Queries for a website.

 Read More: How to create a Browser specific CSS code?